Bioprotocols/labop/examples/interlab-timepoint-A.md

  Maintain at 4.0 degree Celsius during transfer.
 56. Transfer 100.0 microliter of `LB Broth+chloramphenicol` sample to wells A1:H1, A10:H10, A12:H12 of  96 well microplate `plate5`.
 Maintain at 4.0 degree Celsius during transfer.
 These samples are blanks.
 57. Measure 4 hr absorbance timepoint of `plate 2` at 600.0 nanometer.
-58. Measure 4 hr fluorescence timepoint of `plate 2` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+58. Measure 4 hr fluorescence timepoint of `plate 2` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
 59. Measure 4 hr absorbance timepoint of `plate5` at 600.0 nanometer.
-60. Measure 4 hr fluorescence timepoint of `plate5` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+60. Measure 4 hr fluorescence timepoint of `plate5` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
 61. Hold all `Tube 3` samples at 4.0 degree Celsius.
 This will inhibit cell growth during the subsequent pipetting steps.
 62. Hold all `plate 3` samples at 4.0 degree Celsius.
 This will inhibit cell growth during the subsequent pipetting steps.
 63. Provision a 96 well microplate to contain `plate6`